arkopaldas/Trajectory/Experiments/README.md

 # Introduction

-This folder contains -
+This folder contains the following experiments.
+The details have been listed under in the description.

-## Unicycle Model Trajectory Finding Experiment
+### Unicycle Model Trajectory Finding Experiment

 Trajectory finding using unicycle model.
 There is a heading orientation with a common velocity for both the axes.